Potato-git13/Kosmos/README.md

 Currently it is in version Alpha 0.2

-Please put the directory in your PATH
+Please put the directory in your PATH.